DFEAGILEDEVOPS/MTC/design/spikes/home-page-notifications/readme.md

 dateTimeCreated	When notification created processingErrorPupilUUIDs	List of pupil UUIDs who have checks with errors overdueChecksUUIDs	List of check codes / UUIDs that are overdue

+### Notification lifetime
+Due to performance implications caused by the need to lookup existing notifications and determine those that are now expired, we will set a lifetime for the notification (typically via a TTL on the redis cache entry).
+This lifetime will align with the interval of looking up new overdue items.

 ### Message example